- Home

 Please note that these updates and recommendations are based on information provided by government agencies and may be subject to change as new guidance and practices emerge.
 We will continue to make every effort to share any updates or changes as they become available.

-When did this proclamation take effect?
+When did the proclamation take effect?

 The proclamation took effect at 12:01 a.m.
 EST on September 21, 2025.